RochesterinNYC/opsimulate/README.md

 ## Description

-The opsimulate CLI will allow students to start a simulation of a production incident on an actual server that they can then investigate, debug, and fix.
-The opsimulate CLI will have the functionality to create servers, setup the server packages and configuration in a specific way, setup and run a service, provide the student with SSH access to the server, and setup an incident from an incident module.
+The opsimulate CLI allows students to deploy a working, accessible Gitlab instance and then start a simulation of a production incident with that Gitlab instance that they can investigate, debug, and fix.
+The opsimulate CLI will have the functionality to create servers, setup the server packages and configuration in a specific way, setup and run a Gitlab service, provide the student with SSH access to the server, and setup an incident from an incident module.
 The opsimulate CLI tool will also provide hints and a description of and also solution for (if asked for) the incident.
 It can also check whether the student has successfully resolved the incident.

 ## Motivation